The Burning Maze: Plot summary

 Apollo, Meg, Jason, and Piper sneak into Caligula's ship to steal his shoes, which are a priority according to the Dark Prophecy.
 All of them are captured by Pandai, loyal servants to Caligula.
-They escape with the help of Crest, a young Pandai and Apollo find the shoes, but then they are captured by Incitatus the righthand horse of Caligula.
+They escape with the help of Crest, a young Pandai, and Apollo finds the shoes, but then they are captured by Incitatus the right-hand horse of Caligula.
 Jason engages Caligula in a one-sided battle to buy time, only to be stabbed twice by Caligula's spear and kicked by Incitatus.
 Jason calls his venti (air spirit) before dying, helping the others escape.
 Upon reaching Piper's home in Malibu, Piper angrily blames Apollo as the reason for Jason's death.
 Caligula meanwhile sails North to Camp Jupiter.

 Apollo, Meg, Grover, and Crest enter the Labyrinth and are faced with riddles that seemingly lead to Herophile's prison.
 However, Apollo panics and gives the wrong answer to one of them.
 Facing certain death, Apollo decides to find the cause of the flames that have been engulfing the southern lands for a long time and discovers the faded but still burning body of Helios, the former titan of the sun being used by Medea in order to make Caligula the new sun god, and Apollo promises to exact revenge for Helios.

-The trio reaches the Herophile and is faced with another prophecy.
+The trio reaches Herophile and is faced with another prophecy that Apollo dreads.
 They get out with the help of Meliai, ash-tree spirits Meg had earlier planted.
 They kill Medea and Incitatus but Crest also gets killed in the process.
 Apollo and Meg entrust Aeithales' safety with the Meliai and continue their journeys.
 Jason's body is given to Apollo for burial at Camp Jupiter, and Leo takes Hedge, Mellie, and Piper to Oklahoma.